magefile/mage/README.md

 )

-// A build target is any exported function with zero args and either no return
+// Build target is any exported function with zero args with no return or an error return.
-// or an error return.
-If a target has an error return and returns an non-nil
+// If a target has an error return and returns an non-nil error, mage will print
-// error, mage will print that error to stdout and return with an exit code of 1. func Install() error {
+// that error to stdout and return with an exit code of 1. func Install() error {

 }

-// This comment will be the short help text shown with mage -l
+// The first sentence in the comment will be the short help text shown with mage -l.
 // The rest of the comment is long help text that will be shown with mage -h <target>
 func Target() {
     // by default, the log stdlib package will be set to discard outpout.